Young Australia League

 The Young Australia League (Inc) (YAL) is an Australian youth organisation which was formed in Perth, Western Australia in 1905 by Jack Simons and Lionel Boas.
 Developed as a means to encourage Australian nationalism and patriotic values, the organisation organises activities and the ideals of "Education through Travel", the aims of its founders.

 Prior to the formation of the organisation, Australian rules football was struggling to gain traction as an extracurricular activity outside of Victoria.
-The success of the league in boosting junior numbers as instrumental in the sport's rapid growth in Western Australia and its adoption in schools across the nation.
+The success of the league in boosting junior numbers was instrumental in the rapid growth of Australian rules football in Western Australia as well as consolidating its position in schools across the nation.

 History

 Birth of the Young Australia Football League

 Simons was secretary of the Western Australian Football League (WAFL) between 1905 and 1914, and believed that the encroachment of soccer, rugby and other "non-Australian" sports was threatening the game of Australian rules football.
 Along with several prominent Western Australians including Lionel Boas, the Young Australia Football League was formed in 1905 as a development organisation for football in Western Australia.

 By 1905 Soccer had infiltrated most of the schools in Western Australia, and despite efforts from the WAFA, it was fighting a losing battle for access to junior players.
 Simons would talk of the "virilent" disdain for which the British had for colonial football games, trying to stamp them out where possible, which was much to the ire of British authorities.
 Rugby was also very popular in Western Australia, despite the WAFA making significant ground over it.
 Between the two sports, as an administrator, Simons clearly had his work cut out for him and resented that the governing bodies of the eastern states would take kudos for his efforts in growing the game while displaying an otherwise apparent disinterest.
 Joining the Australasian Football Council in 1906 as one of two representatives, however, Simons was instrumental in the sport being introduced into schools throughout the country.

 The League organised intra- and interstate tours for young Western Australian football players to promote the Australian rules football code as part of a broader nationalist agenda.
 Other people involved with the establishment of the League were prominent Western Australian artists H. H. Eastcourt and Arthur Clarke, and noted Victorian artist Robert Prenzel.

 Mr. E. W Quinn became president in 1908 and during his tenure, player numbers doubled to 11 teams and 300 registered players.